 What happens in the case of an emergency?

-In the event of an emergency when a collision with debris is imminent, the crew’s safety precedes everything else.
+In the event of an emergency when a collision with the debris is imminent, the crew’s safety precedes everything else.
 The team is instructed to evacuate to the re-entry capsule of the docked Soyuz spacecraft.
 The ground control plans their trip back to Earth.

-If somehow, an untracked piece of debris makes it way towards the ISS, the International Space Station is capable of offering a physical layer of protection.
+If, somehow, an untracked piece of debris makes its way towards the ISS, the International Space Station is capable of offering a physical layer of protection.
 The ISS is mostly made up of aluminum.
 Additionally, it has debris protection blankets made up of Kevlar and Nextel fibers.
 To address Chris Hadfield’s tweet, the ISS also uses a special kind of metal armor known as a Whipple shield.
 The shield shown in Chris’ tweet is a monolithic shield and is used for demonstrating the effect of a projectile had that kind of shield been used.
 Let’s take a look at the image again:

-The half oblong hollow part the bottom of the monolithic shield is the result of spallation.
+The half oblong hollow part of the bottom of the monolithic shield is the result of spallation.
 Spallation is what happens when there is no other path for energy transfer to take place.
 So it shatters the side opposite to the point of impact.

-A Whipple shield (pictured above) is a multi-layer shield designed specifically for this purpose.
+A Whipple shield (pictured above) is a multi-layer shield explicitly designed for this purpose.
 It has several layers with gaps between them.
 The task of a Whipple shield is to disperse any debris that might hit the shield and to provide a path for the energy from the collision to disperse.
 In essence, it protects the spacecraft from bearing the direct force of the impact.